DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/best-practice/add-master-node.md

     kubectl get cm -n kubean-system ${ClusterName}-hosts-conf -oyaml
     ```

-    "${ClusterName}" is the name of the worker cluster to be scaled.
+    `${ClusterName}` is the name of the worker cluster to be scaled.

-3. In the host manifest, add the information of the control nodes to be added.
-Make the necessary modifications and save the file.

-!!!
-"Sample Host manifest"
+3. Modify the host manifest file based on the example below and add information for the controller nodes.

-    === "Before adding nodes"
+    === "Before Modification"

-        ``` yaml
+        ```yaml
         apiVersion: v1
         kind: ConfigMap
         metadata: